-Expedition ships can be Spartan or deluxe, but they invariably offer demanding or even strenuous shore tours and single-themed trips: Polar bears and Arctic ice; the Amazon jungles, coral reef health.
+Expedition ships offer demanding or even strenuous shore tours and single-themed trips: polar bears and Arctic ice; the Amazon jungles, coral reef health.

-The biggest, most affordable ships, the 2,000- to 4,000-passenger giants, sell onboard vacation fun as low as \$100 per person a day, with poolside parties, loud music, glittery theatre shows and basketball courts.
+The 2,000- to 4,000-passenger giants sell onboard vacation fun as low as US\$100 (HK\$780) per head a day, with poolside parties, theater shows and casinos.

-And in the yacht category, the Star Breeze adds a new dimension to the Windstar fleet, continuing to offer authentic experiences in offbeat places, with all the creature comforts anyone could want: Spacious suites, fine cuisine, personal service and kindred spirits to share the pleasure at every turn.
-"So far, it's a winning combination," said Miller as we disembarked. -TNS
+And in the yacht category, the Star Breeze adds a new dimension to the Windstar fleet, offering experiences in offbeat places, with all the creature comforts anyone could want.
+"So far, it's a winning combination," said Miller as we disembarked.